Wildlife Estates: the largest, landowner-led, private wildlife conservation label in Europe

 Today Wildlife Estates is the largest, landowner-led, private wildlife conservation label in Europe.
 The ELO and Wildlife Estates’ national delegations are continuing to raise the profile of private conservation in the global effort to preserve biodiversity.

-ELO’s flagship wildlife conservation project has grown from humble beginnings and today, thanks to the passion and commitment of our members, the Wildlife Estates network consists of over 300 estates and more than 1.5 million hectares, and the project is growing steadily.
+ELO’s flagship wildlife conservation project has grown from humble beginnings and today, thanks to the passion and commitment of our members, the Wildlife Estates network consists of nearly 320 estates and more than 1.5 million hectares of which more than 600 000 ha are designated Natura 2000 area.
+The project is growing steadily.

 The project is managed by 19 national delegations who are responsible for spreading the initiative at the national level.
 We hold regular regional and national events and conferences in order to increase the support for private landowners.
 Our aim is to put privately-led conservation and sustainable management on equal footing with environmental organizations.